bilocq/SymbolNet/README.md

 ## Acknowledgments
-* The training_stats.py script is an adaptation of the very nice plot.py script from https://github.com/caogang/wgan-gp ((c) 2017 Ishaan Gulrajani).
+* The training_stats.py script is an adaptation of the very nice plot.py script from https://github.com/caogang/wgan-gp.
 Distributed under the MIT licence.

 * The EMNIST dataset can be found here: https://www.nist.gov/itl/products-and-services/emnist-dataset.